joomengine/jcb-documentation/083-Manage-a-Components-Global-Config-Option-Field-in-Relation-With-Menu-Params.md

 Open your component in JCB (for example, **Member Manager**) and locate the **Global Config Fields** area.

 1. Navigate to your component in **Components** → **Member Manager**.
-2. Observe existing config fields — these are used in both the component’s config and menu options.
+2. Observe existing config fields — these are used in both the component's config and menu options.
 3. If none exist, click **➕ (Add New Field)** to begin.

-You’ll notice that each field’s behavior is largely determined by its **extra properties**, which we’ll look at next.
+You'll notice that each field's behavior is largely determined by its **extra properties**, which we'll look at next.

 ---